Strategy Setup

 <figure><img src="/files/EMbR7oWBMEMMB3FxJmKa" alt=""><figcaption><p>Fixed Quantity</p></figcaption></figure>

-Fixed Quantity will cap the number of contracts to the specified amount in the "Max Contacts Per Trade" field.&#x20;
+Fixed Quantity caps the number of contracts at the specified amount in the **Max Contracts Per Trade** field.

-Note, both the automation platform and brokers have allocation checks.
+Note: Both the automation platform and brokers have allocation checks.
 These must pass before a strategy is traded.
-If a check fails from the OO platform, the user will receive an "Insufficient buying power to open trade" message.
-If a check fails from the broker, the log will show a message to that effect from the broker.&#x20;
+If a check fails in the OO platform, the user will receive an **Insufficient buying power to open trade** message.
+If a check fails at the broker, the log will show a broker-generated message.

 ## Strike Conflict

 The user has multiple choices for strike conflict resolution.
 If any strikes are conflicted, the default behavior is to skip the trade.
-However, the user can also select "Move Conflicted Strikes", which is detailed in the in-app tooltip.
-This selection will allow the software to attempt to move any conflicted strikes to the next nearest strike using the leg selection criteria: fixed price, offset, deltas, etc. For parent/child legs if a parent conflicts, any children will automatically move with it. if a child conflicts, the parent will only be moved if the exact offset (green padlock) is toggled on
+However, the user can also select **Move Conflicted Strikes**, which is detailed in the in-app tooltip.
+This allows the software to attempt to move any conflicted strikes to the next nearest strike using the leg selection criteria, such as fixed price, offset, or delta.
+For parent and child legs, if a parent conflicts, any children automatically move with it.
+If a child conflicts, the parent only moves if **Exact Offset** is enabled with the green padlock.

 <figure><img src="/files/lfgPjhs3Xsrxp6ofgGXS" alt=""><figcaption><p>Move conflicted strikes</p></figcaption></figure>